AstraZeneca expects U.S. trial results in next 4-6 weeks, research chief says

-LONDON (Reuters) - AstraZeneca expects results from the U.S. clinical trial of its COVID-19 vaccine in the next four to six weeks, the pharma firm’s research chief Mene Pangalos said on Friday.
+LONDON (Reuters) - AstraZeneca expects to have results from a U.S. clinical trial of its COVID-19 vaccine in the next four to six weeks, the company’s research chief Mene Pangalos said on Friday.

-Asked about when the U.S. trial results would be ready, given high transmission rates during the trial, Pangalos said that they had been high during “the latter period of the trial”.
+Asked when the late-stage U.S. trial would read out, particularly given high rates of transmission of the SARS-CoV-2 virus during the months since it began in August, Pangalos agreed the rates had been high in “the latter period” of it, suggesting that was why the read out would come later.

 “I think we’re getting very close to getting data.
 I would say in the next four to six weeks we should have the results for that study reading out,” he told reporters.